Nell Whitley Smith: Community involvement and awards

 Smith was involved heavily within her community and the state of South Carolina.
 In 1984 Smith won the Woman of the Year award from the Easley chapter of Business and Professional Women's Club.
 Following this Smith served on the President's Council of Clemson University where she received the Legislator of the Year Education award in 1986 from the Phi Delta Kappa Clemson Chapter.
 The following year in 1987, University of North Carolina at Greensboro gave her the Distinguished Alumni Award.

 Smith's involvement in education and child focused organizations also played a large role in her life.
 This includes her being a member of the SC Center for Teacher Recruitment which lead to her being awarded the Distinguished Service Award by the SC Youth Workers Association as well as the SC Association of Health Educators Award, both in 1988.
 Along with this Smith was honored by the Mental Health Association for service to children in 1988.
 This constant involvement within her community resulted in her being awarded the J. McNary Spigner Award for longstanding state service to children.

 Personal life

 Smith married Harris Page Smith in 1952, and they raised four children.
 Smith was survived by her four children, Sam Smith, Hugh Smith, Susan Elsken, and Phyllis Robert Sams.
-Her four children granted Smith with seven grandchildren and two great grandchildren to carry her on her legacy.
+Her four children granted Smith with seven grandchildren and two great grandchildren to carry on her legacy.